lukfor/imputationbot/docs/submit-jobs.md

 # Submit Jobs

 The `impute` command can be used to submit a job.
-The following command imputes the file `my-study/my-study.chr1.vcf.gz` against reference panel **1000 Geneoms Phase 3** and used the **European** population as a reference population during quality control:
+The following command imputes the file `my-study/my-study.chr1.vcf.gz` against reference panel **1000 Genomes Phase 3** and used the **European** population as a reference population during quality control:

 ```sh
 imputationbot impute --files my-study/my-study.chr1.vcf.gz --refpanel 1000g-phase-3-v5 --population eur